-- Foreign-related legislation: Consistent the Party’s directive to focus on legislation in “foreign-related fields” [涉外领域], the legislature took a number of actions in this area.
+- Foreign-related legislation: Consistent with the Party’s directive to focus on legislation in “foreign-related fields” [涉外领域], the legislature took a number of actions in this area.
 The NPCSC enacted a Coast Guard Law [海警法] and a Land Borders Law [陆地国界法], prompting criticisms from China’s neighbors.
 It adopted an Anti–Foreign Sanctions Law [反外国制裁法], authorizing government agencies to take countermeasures against foreign sanctions.
 It also wrote extraterritoriality provisions in other legislation, including the two data laws mentioned above, to extend the territorial reach of Chinese laws.

 In 2021, the Communist Party gave a great deal of attention to the NPC and the people’s congress system, from the set of NPC-related reform goals in January’s five-year Plan on Building the Rule of Law in China [法治中国建设规划], to October’s first high-level Central Conference on Work Related to the People’s Congresses.
 According to state media, after the Conference the NPCSC drafted and the Party approved an Opinion on Upholding and Improving the People’s Congress System and Strengthening and Improving Work Related to People’s Congresses in the New Era [中共中央关于新时代坚持和完善人民代表大会制度、加强和改进人大工作的意见], a comprehensive guiding document for reforming the people’s congress system (its full text has not been released).
 The significance of all these developments should become clearer in 2022 and the years to come.